 Trusted Holistic Doctors in NYC and Long Island

 Mast cell activation syndrome is thought to be a common, yet under-recognized, chronic multi-system disorder that occurs when mast cells inappropriately activate.
-Mast cells are present in virtually every tissue of the body and relsease mediators which can have a range of effects on other cells which can manifest in a variety of symptoms.
-This is why it is difficult for many doctors to accurately diagnosis and treat mast cell activation syndrome (MCAS).
+Mast cells are present in virtually every tissue of the body and release mediators which can have a range of effects on other cells which can manifest in a variety of symptoms.
+Therefore it is difficult for many doctors to accurately diagnose and treat mast cell activation syndrome (MCAS).